smec-ethz/xpektra/docs/api/scheme_api.md

             - is_compatible

 The `Scheme` class is a base class for all the discretization schemes.
 One can create different discretization schemes by subclassing the `Scheme` class and implementing the `formula` method.
 The `formula` method should return the gradient operator field for a given wavenumber and grid spacing.
-In **Xpektra**, we have implemented the `CartesianScheme` which takes a regular grid in physical space and returns the gradient operator field in spectral space.
+In **`xpektra`**, we have implemented the `CartesianScheme` which takes a regular grid in physical space and returns the gradient operator field in spectral space.

 ::: xpektra.scheme.DiagonalScheme
     options: